EventideSystems/decidodeck-prototype/README.md

 ## Overview

-**Decidodek** is an open-source change management platform that helps teams and organizations design, adapt, and reflect on complex Theories of Change.
+**Decidodeck** is an open-source change management platform that helps teams and organizations design, adapt, and reflect on complex Theories of Change.
 It combines traditional outcome-mapping methods with innovative facilitation tools to hold nuance, surface contradictions, and track alignment over time.

-While many tools emphasize logic models and fixed plans, Decidodek is built for **fluidity, emergence, and adaptive learning**.
+While many tools emphasize logic models and fixed plans, Decidodeck is built for **fluidity, emergence, and adaptive learning**.
 It's particularly useful when strategies must evolve in response to shifting conditions, power dynamics, or stakeholder needs.

-## Why Decidodek?
+## Why Decidodeck?

 Most Theory of Change processes aim to map how change is expected to happen.
 But in complex systems, **change doesn't always follow a linear path** - and the assumptions beneath our models can drift.

-Decidodek introduces a structured-yet-flexible environment to:
+Decidodeck introduces a structured-yet-flexible environment to:

 - Make assumptions and causal pathways explicit
 - Track emotional and strategic alignment over time